azagniotov/stubby4j/README.md

 * Making sure that every stubbed response returned to the client contains its resource ID in the header `x-stubby-resource-id`.
 The latter is useful if the returned resource needs to be updated at run time by ID via Admin portal [FEATURE]

 ### 2.0.7
-* Force regex matching only to avoid confusion and unexpected behaviour, with default fallback to simple full-string match (Michael England) [ENHANCEMENT]
+* Force regex matching only everywhere (url, query, post, headers, etc.) to avoid confusion and unexpected behaviour, with default fallback to simple full-string match (Michael England) [ENHANCEMENT]

 ### 2.0.6
 * Live YAML scan now also check for modifications to external files referenced from main YAML [ENHANCEMENT]